Surgical treatments for vascular conditions in Denver

 • Treatment of thoracic outlet syndrome

-Peripheral artery recovery programs
+Peripheral artery disease treatment programs

 The American Heart Association and the American College of Cardiology recommend combating PAD with a supervised walking program.
 We assist patients with motivation and coaching during supervised treadmill-walking exercises.
 These exercises are designed to improve muscle tone, function and walking distance.
+We also offer a PAD drug therapy program to aid in your recovery.

 • Improved quality of life and stress management